 The two giant companies have announced innovative technology to store information without the need for transistors, which threatens to turn both the flash and the flash Memories The DRAM is obsolete, already within a year from now

-More than once we have heard announcements about technologies in the past memory Breakthroughs that will improve our capabilities dozens of times and without any negative consequences.
-However, the name behind this announcement is a pair of giant companies that make chips memory Massively as part of a journal routine (and not an obscure startup or research group from one or another university) - this is a significant change.
+More than once we have heard announcements about technologies in the past memory Breakthroughs that will improve all the capabilities we know by dozens of counters, and without any negative consequences.
+However, when the one behind such a declaration is a pair of giant companies that manufacture chips memory Massively as part of a diary routine (and not an anonymous start-up company or a group of researchers from one university or another) - this is a several times more significant move.
 And that's exactly what we get today.

-Intel and Micron, the two giant American companies that are partners in a project to manufacture flash chips NAND, Unveiled a new non-volatile memory technology called 3D Xpoint, which claims to offer latency times that are only one-thousandth of what we've ever known,NAND (Ie, data which are very close to those of Memories DRAM), with a life span of more than 1,000 than current DRAM chips, and exceptionally large 3-D compression.
+Intel and Micron, the two giant American companies that are partners in a project to manufacture flash chips NAND, Unveiled a new non-volatile memory technology called 3D Xpoint, which claims to offer latency times that are only one-thousandth of what we've ever known,NAND (Ie, data which are very close to those of Memories DRAM), plus a lifespan that will be 1,000 times longer than that of up-to-date DRAM chips, and a particularly large three-dimensional density.
 In short, the best of all worlds.

-The great uniqueness of the3D Xpoint Is that there is no "capture" of electrons here to store digital information on the medium - there are no transistors here, in fact, but a two-way interweaving of conductors (called Bit Lines and Word Lines), including material that changes its physical properties when operating a differential Potential fits in with its edges, and the difference between situations is that it defines whether it is a binary of '0' or binary of '1', enabling actual information to be stored.
+The great uniqueness of the3D Xpoint Is that there is no "capture" of electrons here for the purpose of storing the digital information on the medium - there are no transistors at all, in fact, but a two-and-a-half weave of conductive lines (called Bit Lines and Word Lines) and between them material that changes its physical properties.
+Potentials fit at its edges, and the difference between the modes is what defines whether it is a binary type '0' or a binary type '1', and allows the actual information to be stored.

 This essential change in the arithmetic enables each memory cell to be accessed separately, thus enabling the tremendous improvement in the time of stay (and performance, as a direct derivative) that Intel and Micron speak of.